[Rev. 5/1/2022 6:18:57 PM--2021]

 (b) Consanguinity or affinity within the third degree to either party.

-(c) Standing in the relation of debtor and creditor, guardian and ward, master and servant, employer and clerk, or principal and agent, to either party, being a member of the family of either party or a partner, or united in business with either party, or being security on any bond or obligation for either party.
+(c) Standing in the relation of debtor and creditor, guardian and protected person, master and servant, employer and clerk, or principal and agent, to either party, being a member of the family of either party or a partner, or united in business with either party, or being security on any bond or obligation for either party.

 (d) Having served as a juror or been a witness on a previous trial between the same parties for the same cause of action or being then a witness therein.